Leroy Harris (running back): College career

-Following a stint at Fort Scott Community College, Harris played two seasons for Arkansas State and was selected All-Southland Conference in both 1975 and 1976.
+Following a stint at Fort Scott Community College, Harris played two seasons for the Arkansas State Indians and was selected All-Southland Conference in both 1975 (when the team went 11-0) and 1976 and a I-AA honorable mention All-American in 1976.
 His 1976 season saw him rush for 1,046 yards on 150 carries with 12 touchdowns.

-In two seasons with the Indians, Harris rushed for 1,920 yards on 274 carries (a 7.0 average) and 15 touchdowns.
-Despite his short time in Jonesboro, he was selected for the All-time ASU Team (1909–1975), chosen during the 1976 season.
+In two seasons with the Arkansas State, Harris rushed for 1,920 yards on 274 carries (a 7.0 average) and 15 touchdowns.
+Despite his short time in Jonesboro, he was selected for the All-Time ASU Team (1909–1975), chosen during the 1976 season.

 Professional career

-Following his collegiate days, Harris was drafted in the 5th round of the 1977 NFL Draft by the Miami Dolphins.
+Following his collegiate days, Harris was drafted in the 5th round of the 1977 NFL draft by the Miami Dolphins.
+In his rookie season, Harris had a 77-yard touchdown run against the Baltimore Colts on Monday Night Football, tying a then-Dolphins record for longest run in team history, His 140 rushing yards in that game set a Miami single-game rookie rushing record.

-In his 5-year NFL career, Harris rushed for over 1,800 yards and scored 14 touchdowns with the Dolphins and the Philadelphia Eagles.
+In his 5-year NFL career, Harris rushed for over 1,800 yards and scored 14 touchdowns with the Dolphins and the Philadelphia Eagles, with whom he won the 1980 NFC Championship.
+He has seven rushing attempts for 14 yards and one pass reception for one yard in Super Bowl XV, which the Eagles lost 27-10 to the Oakland Raiders.

+Personal life

+Harris in 2011 inductee of the Greater Savannah Athletic Hall of Fame.

+Harris died on September 1, 2024.